ShahidAbbasKhan/TypeScript-Learning/README.md

 # TypeScript-Learning:
 ## Note:
- (All values tyes in JavaScript are truthy except for those defined as falsy: false, 0, 0n, "", null, undefined, and NaN)
+ (All values tyes in JavaScript are truthy except for those defined as falsy: false, 0, 0n, "", null, undefined, and NaN) (& 'intersection' of number and string type will always be never type)
 #### Start config file
    tsc --init
 #### Make 2 folders